 - excessive sweating

-- skin conditions like psoriasis and contact dermatitis, which occurs when your skin is irritated by soaps, creams or perfumed or bleached toilet paper.
+- skin conditions like psoriasis and contact dermatitis, which can occur when your skin is irritated by soaps, creams or perfumed or bleached toilet paper

 One of the most common causes of pruritis ani is overcleaning.
 Try to avoid using soap, shampoo or bubble baths in this area as they remove the natural protective oils.
 Long hot baths or showers can also be problematic.